zackexplosion/Baby-Hospital-How-To-Fall-Stuck-Into-Backend-Web-Development-With-Node.js/docs/001_start_coding.md

 And we want to know if the baby information have been successfully stored or not.

-So you making the baby list right now.
+So we are making the baby list right now.

 ```javascript
 app.get('/api/baby', (req, res) => {